 Record low: 37 F

-Gemini Events reserves the right to modify the course and the length of the various stages as a result of unfavorable weather conditions or regulations in certain areas.
+Gemini Adventures reserves the right to modify the course and the length of the various stages as a result of unfavorable weather conditions or regulations in certain areas.

 The participants of the Desert RATS must follow the course as marked by Bureau of Land Management.
+Stage #1 will have additional markings at difficult to read turns.
 There are several natural landmarks which will also serve as additional points of reference.

 · One lightweight survival blanket